 Visitors can expect to see popular monster trucks such as Bigfoot, Grave Digger, Kraken, Wrecking Machine, Blue Thunder, and many others.
 Ticket holders will have the opportunity to vote on which trucks performed the best!

-If you or your children love monster truck stunts and racing, consider taking the family to this show on April 16th, 2022.
+If you or your children love monster truck stunts and racing, consider taking the family to this show.
 Best of all, tickets usually cost as little as $40 per person!

 7) Save Up to 50% Off with a Tourist Attraction Discount Pass